filippo82/filippo82.github.io/content/posts/hugo101.md

 The `draft` value for the new draft will be initially set to `true`.
 Once the draft is ready and can be published, the `draft` value will need to be set to `false`.

+## Spruce it up

+I like using info and warning boxes but they are not available out-of-the-box with Hugo.
+For this reason, I installed [hugo-notice](https://github.com/martignoni/hugo-notice), a Hugo theme component which provides a shortcode to display nice notices.
+It also supports dark mode!
+It provides four notice types: warning, info, note and tip.

 ## Test and view locally

 Hugo provides a development web server which allows you to easily view your website.